DFHack/dfhack/docs/guides/examples-guide.rst

                                focus just a few dwarves on cooking since well-crafted meals make dwarves very happy.
 They are also an excellent trade good.
-Craftsdwarf    1         4-6   All labors used at Craftsdwarf's workshops,
+Craftsdwarf    0         4-6   All labors used at Craftsdwarf's workshops,
                                Glassmaker's workshops, and kilns.
 Doctor         0         2-4   The full suite of medical labors, plus Animal
                                Caretaking for those using the dwarfvet plugin.
-Farmer         0         4     Food- and animal product-related labors.
+Farmer         1         4     Food- and animal product-related labors.
 This
                                profession also has the ``Alchemist`` labor
-                               enabled since they need to focus on food-related jobs.
+                               enabled since they need to focus on food-related jobs, though you might want to disable ``Alchemist`` for your first farmer until there are actual farming duties to perform.
 Fisherdwarf    0         0-1   Fishing and fish cleaning.
 If you assign this
                                profession to any dwarf, be prepared to be inundated with fish.
 Fisherdwarves *never stop